the inspiration of scripture

 - 1 THESSALONIANS 2:13 For this cause also thank we God without ceasing, because, when ye received the word of God which ye heard of us, ye received it not as the word of men, but as it is in truth, the word of God, which effectually worketh also in you that believe.

-Surely Paul was not saying that everything which he and his associates ever told the Thessalonians were words of GOD; but rather he was stating that whatever was indeed the word of GOD they did well to receive it as such.
+Surely Paul was not saying that everything which he and his associates ever told the Thessalonians were words from GOD; but rather he was stating that whatever was indeed the word of GOD they did well to receive it as such.
 If we also are to believe effectually, we likewise must differentiate between the words of men and the words of GOD.
 Just because Paul wrote an epistle, that doesn't mean that every word or verse in that epistle was word for word revelation from GOD.
+Paul says so himself.

 Likewise, just because some other disciple spoke or wrote, that doesn't necessarily mean that everything he wrote was always words direct from GOD.
 Here is a good example from Mark's gospel.